 Butoke is a small NGO which works in the Democratic Republic of the Congo (DRC) with the poorest people on earth.

 Butoke is run by Dr. Jean Lumbala Muamba, who is also an agronomist.
-It looks after orphaned children, provides basic healthcare and feeds the malnourished and starving who come through its doors.
+It runs several schools, looks after orphaned children, provides basic healthcare and feeds the malnourished and starving who come through its doors.
 It also runs a food security programme: its agronomists have helped farmers who abandoned their fields during the civil war to re-establish their crops.
 Finally, its Justice Project helps victims of sexual violence.
 You can read more about Butoke here.

 Butoke’s main activities

 Education: with the assistance of its supporters Butoke built and opened a school in September 2015.
 The school had a difficult first year, but kept going and many children have received education that they would not have received without Butoke.